Optimization with Constraint Learning: A Framework and Survey: Review

 \subsection{Verification and Improvement of the Optimization Model}

-The validation of the final optimization model is straightforward when dealing with benchmark problems, as the ground-truth is already known.
-This is seen in a lot of the literature.
-In \citep{pawlak2017automatic,pawlak2018synthesis} and \citep{pawlak2019synthesis} for example, the use of benchmark problems allows for the comparison of the number of synthesized constraints with the actual number of constraints from the benchmark problems.
-They are also able to assess the similarity of the syntaxes by computing the mean angle between weight vectors of the corresponding constraints in the synthesized and actual models.
+The validation of the final optimization model is straightforward when dealing with benchmark problems, as the ground truth is already known.
+This approach to verifying models is seen in a lot of the literature.
+In optimal power flow, for example, the availability of benchmark problems allows \cite{prat2020learning} to find solutions to problems that were previously intractable. \cite{garg2018kernel} are able to show that their methods obtain near-optimal solutions.
+The use of benchmark problems also allows for the comparison of the number of synthesized constraints with the actual number of constraints from the benchmark problems \citep{pawlak2017automatic,pawlak2018synthesis,pawlak2019synthesis,karmelita2020cma}.
+Moreover, they are able to assess the similarity of the syntaxes by computing the mean angle between weight vectors of the corresponding constraints in the synthesized and actual models.

 The feasible regions of the synthesized models can also be compared to those of the actual feasible regions using the Jaccard Index \citep{jaccard1912distribution}, as it is used to measure the similarity between sets.
-This is used in \citep{kudla2018one, pawlak2017automatic} and others.
-Visual comparisons (limited to 3-dimensions) have also been used to illustrate how well a constraint learning approach captures the real feasible region (e.g. \citep{pawlak2021ellipsoidal}).
-In \citep{schede2019learning}, the authors compute the probabilities that feasible (and infeasible) points of the benchmark problem lie in the feasible (and infeasible) region of the learned problem.
-They also compare the differences between the optimum values of the original and learned problems. \cite{gutierrez2010neural,cremer2018data} and \cite{schweidtmann2019deterministic} similarly also test their approaches on benchmark problems, and compare their results to the known solutions of the problems.
+This is used in \cite{kudla2018one}, \cite{pawlak2017automatic} and others.
+Visual comparisons (limited to 3-dimensions) have also been used to illustrate how well a constraint learning approach captures the real feasible region (e.g. in \cite{pawlak2021ellipsoidal}).
+In \cite{schede2019learning}, the authors compute the probabilities that feasible (and infeasible) points of the benchmark problem lie in the feasible (and infeasible) region of the learned problem.
+They also compare the differences between the optimum values of the original and learned problems. \cite{gutierrez2010neural}, \cite{cremer2018data} and \cite{schweidtmann2019deterministic} similarly also test their approaches on benchmark problems, and compare their results to the known solutions of the problems.
 In addition to using benchmark problems, \cite{xavier2021learning} also evaluate the performance of the method by using out-of-distribution data to measure the robustness against moderate dataset shift.